copperwater/xNetHack/doc/xnh-changelog-7.0.md

 - New monster black mold: a black F that is sessile and has a passive deathly illness attack.
 It also causes illness when eaten, and like other molds can be used to ferment fruit juice, turning it into sickness.
+- Air terrain can now appear in levels other than the Planes.
+In such levels where gravity is in effect, it poses a potentially fatal hazard.
+  - Anyone who steps into air will fall either to a designated level beneath that level, take 12d20 fall damage, become stunned, and wound their legs for 60+10d10 turns. or if there is no designated level beneath it, simply die instantly.
+  - Air can be crossed by flying or levitating or being a wumpus, or riding a steed that can cross air.
+  - Items that fall into air fall to the level below, but have a 25% chance of being lost or broken instead.
+If there is no level below, they are lost forever.
+  - Unique items required to win the game never break when falling to a lower level and will hover in midair if there is no lower level.
+  - Monsters cannot be pushed or hurtle out into midair.
+This appears to be due to vanilla code (they also cannot hurtle out over water or lava).
+  - It behaves like water or lava in terms of safeguards to prevent stepping into air (requires an m prefix if it would be unsafe, and ParanoidSwim additionally prompts for confirmation even when using an m prefix).
+  - Air is now colored black; this does not change anything when using its default ASCII symbol of " " but will hopefully allow players who wish to define it as something else to show it less ambiguously than if it were cyan.

 ### Interface changes